check-spelling-sandbox/materialize/doc/user/content/manage/access-control/invite-users.md

       inviting new users, editing account and security information, or managing billing.
 Admins have _superuser_ privileges in the database.

-    - `Organization Member`: can login to the console and has restricted access to the database, depending  on the privileges defined via [role-based access control (RBAC)](/manage/access-control/#role-based-access-control-rbac).
+    - `Organization Member`: can log into the console and has restricted access to the database, depending  on the privileges defined via [role-based access control (RBAC)](/manage/access-control/#role-based-access-control-rbac).